 If you’re looking to buy an engagement ring, chances are you’re in the market for diamonds.
 Upon seeing the prices, though, you might be tempted to look into some different options.
 Maybe the diamond just needs to be smaller.
 Maybe she won’t mind if there isn’t a diamond at all.
 Does she really need a ring for this thing, anyway?
-Now, most of the time, the ring is the quintessential part of a proposal – but interestingly enough, there are plenty of options for substitutes if you’re looking to save some money on the gem.
+Now, most of the time, the ring is the quintessential part of a proposal – but there are plenty of options for substitutes if you’re looking to save some money on the gem.
 So, here’s our take on some of the various substitute gems you’ll find out there, and how they stack up against the real deal.

 First, real diamonds: How are they made?
 What defines them?

 Most diamonds are actually not usually formed from coal.
 Turns out, diamonds have been around longer than coal has even existed on Earth.
 There are a few ways they can form, but one of the most common ways you’ll see it happen is in the Earth’s mantle.
-Diamonds form in places of very high temperature and pressure, making this an ideal place.
+Diamonds form in places of very high temperature and pressure, making the mantle an ideal place.
 The carbon in the area will start to bond together, eventually forming into the incredibly hard crystals we know as diamonds.

 As it turns out, the hardness of a real diamond is one of the main things that set it apart from its imitators.
 It is the hardest substance found on Earth, having a perfect rating on 10 on the Mohs scale of hardness.
 Other attributes, like the way light refracts through it or the color of the stone, also help in finding fakes.